Electronic Health Record (EHR) Interoperability with the Michigan Care Improvement Registry (MCIR)

 For over a decade, immunization providers have had the capability to send information electronically to the Michigan Care Improvement Registry (MCIR) regarding vaccination doses administered by their practices.
 Recent initiatives by the Michigan Department of Health and Human Services (MDHHS) have focused on enabling such transfers to take place in real-time through automated connections between practices' electronic health record (EHR) systems and the MCIR using transactions conforming to industry-standard HL7 messages.
 The same standards-based messaging approach can be used to send a patient's complete vaccine history from MCIR to practices' EHRs to achieve bidirectional interoperability.
 Enabling such standards-based exchanges between EHRs and MCIR will enable wide participation by practices, permitting information for all vaccine doses to be available for immediate use in both systems in real time.

-Our objective is to evaluate MCIR data quality following the initiation of electronic immunization data exchange using real-time HL7 messaging from EHRs.
-We will assess the timeliness, completeness and accuracy of data transfers to and from MCIR.
+This project aims to evaluate MCIR data quality following the initiation of electronic immunization data exchange using real-time HL7 messaging from EHRs.
+We will assess the timeliness, completeness, and accuracy of data transfers to and from MCIR.